Rivington Heritage Trust: 2000–2020: Rivington Heritage Trust

-Covid
+2020–present

+In 2020, leaked plans revealed that the Rivington Heritage Trust had plans to take over part of Lever Park to rent out to tourists for Glamping, following the leak concerns were raised at a Rivington Parish Council meeting in 2020.

+In 2021 Lever Parks Information Centre became the Terraced Gardens Visitor Centre.

-The public was prevented from access to the Pike, part of Lever Park, in conflict with the rights afforded by law enshrined in the Liverpool Corporation Act of "free and uninterrupted enjoyment" and the Countryside and Rights of Way Act during Easter by the landowners agent, Rivington Heritage Trust alongside Police for first time in its history in 2020 and 2021 during the Covid pandemic.
+The public was prevented from access to the Pike, part of Lever Park, in conflict with the rights afforded by law enshrined in the Liverpool Corporation Act of "free and uninterrupted enjoyment" and the Countryside and Rights of Way Act during Easter by the landowners agent, Rivington Heritage Trust alongside Police for first time in its history in 2020 and 2021 during the COVID-19 pandemic.
 In June 2020 Police stepped up patrols on rumours of a gathering, also in May 2021 Police, United Utilities / Rivington Heritage Trust and North West 4x4 Response went patrolling with a view to arrests for offences of "gathering and proceeding to a gathering under the Criminal Justice and Public order act".
 In June 2021 Police officers are reported to have 'swooped' on Rivington to prevent a rumoured gathering.